thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/shared-subscriptions.md

 ## Editing Shared Subscriptions

-In the current version of the ThingsBoard MQTT Broker only field Name of shared subscription can be edited after creation.
+In the current version of TBMQ only field Name of shared subscription can be edited after creation.

 To edit entity please do the following steps:
 1. Click on the corresponding row of the table Shared Subscriptions.